bgallan/schema-sanitizer/README.md

 before normal writes.
 Source discovery, warm-up, and writing support the same local and remote paths as the public converters.

-With static conversion options, `multi` keeps at most one immutable source for partition `N + 1` prepared while partition `N` converts or publishes.
+Pipeline ordering stays deterministic:

+- `multi` may prepare one next source while the current partition runs;
-The lookahead shares the operation memory permits and remote coordinator, but each partition retains its own fixed run timestamp.
-Registry inference, registry mutation, callbacks, and output commits remain strictly ordered.
+- registry changes, callbacks, and output commits remain ordered;
-Callable per-partition options and all `single` pipelines remain fully sequential; capacity contention automatically falls back to preparation at the partition's own ordinal.
+- `single` and callable per-partition options remain sequential; and
+- constrained lookahead falls back to preparation at its normal ordinal.

 The complete production-shaped example is [`examples/example_07/07_gcs_jsonl_to_silver_parquet_range_prefix.py`](examples/example_07/07_gcs_jsonl_to_silver_parquet_range_prefix.py).